 Smallholder rice farmers in Tanzania are confronted with many difficulties, such as:

-The project also promotes the use of the digital solution to link smallholder farmers and farmer groups to collective trading platforms and systems to increase market connectivity.
+The project also promoted the use of the digital solution to link smallholder farmers and farmer groups to collective trading platforms and systems to increase market connectivity.

 The project mapped 10,119 plots mapped 6 districts, covering 4,242 hectares and 7,552 farmers.

 A total of 11,565 farmers were trained on Good Agricultural Practices (GAP) in line with the 46 requirements of the Sustainable Rice Practices (SRP) Standard.
 As a result, GHG emissions were reduced by 30% because of farmers adopting climate-smart rice production practices like such as Alternate Wetting and Drying, which avoid methane emissions from the decomposition of rice straw.